-For the third time now, Austrian acts have been selected to receive International support from “FOCUS ACTS”.
-This year ELEKTRO GUZZI, MANU DELAGO, MOTHER´S CAKE, FAREWELL DEAR GHOST, GASMAC GILMORE, MARIO ROM´S INTERZONE, NIHILS and CHRISTOPH PEPE AUER were chosen to receive travel funding up to 5.000 Euro – endowed and processed through the Austrian Federal Chancellory – for the realisation of this years Export projects.
+For the third time now, Austrian artists have been selected to receive international support from the “Focus Acts” program.
+This year ELEKTRO GUZZI, MANU DELAGO, MOTHER´S CAKE, FAREWELL DEAR GHOST, GASMAC GILMORE, MARIO ROM´S INTERZONE, NIHILS and CHRISTOPH PEPE AUER were chosen to receive travel funding up to 5.000 Euro – endowed and processed through the Austrian Federal Chancellery – for the realisation of this years export projects.

 ELEKTRO GUZZI – FRESHLY PLAYED TECHNO

 They perform in a classic band formation: drums, guitar and electric bass.
 But they play minimalist techno.
 “We definitely see ourselves as a band, and we have always worked together as a band.” says Bernhard Breuer who is a trained jazz-drummer.
 His bandmates Bernhard Hammer (guitar) and Jakob Schneidewind (bass) also have an academic approach to their instruments.

 Although founded in 2004, the professional musicians waited a few years to present their project to the public.
 In 2010 they released their debut album Parade on the Berlin based label Macro.
 It was produced by Patrick Pulsinger.